kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserver.md

 ### spec.tls

 `spec.tls` is an optional field that specifies TLS policy of Vault nodes.
-If this is not specified, Vault operator will auto generate TLS assets and secrets.
+If this is not specified, KubeVault operator will auto generate TLS assets and secrets.

 ```yaml
 spec: